Narsil/rdev/README.md

 ### OS Caveats:
 When using the `listen` function, the following caveats apply:

-### Mac OS
+### macOS
 The process running the blocking `listen` function (loop) needs to be the parent process (no fork before).
-The process needs to be granted access to the Accessibility API (ie. if you're running your process inside Terminal.app, then Terminal.app needs to be added in System Preferences > Security & Privacy > Privacy > Accessibility) If the process is not granted access to the Accessibility API, MacOS will silently ignore rdev's `listen` calleback and will not trigger it with events.
+The process needs to be granted access to the Accessibility API (i.e. if you're running your process inside Terminal.app, then Terminal.app needs to be added in System Preferences > Security & Privacy > Privacy > Accessibility) If the process is not granted access to the Accessibility API, macOS will silently ignore rdev's `listen` callback and will not trigger it with events.
 No error will be generated.

 ### Linux
-The `listen` function uses X11 APIs, and so will not work in Wayland or in the linux kernel virtual console
+The `listen` function uses X11 APIs, and so will not work in Wayland or in the Linux kernel virtual console

 ## Sending some events